FabFilter's powerful plug‑in suite brings us advanced modulation possibilities, filters with multiple personalities, and plenty of overdrive.

 There are two envelope generators: a pretty standard ADSR envelope with the addition of a threshold control, and an envelope follower with attack and release controls.
 Finally, there is the MIDI source option, which allows you to use note velocity, pitch‑bend wheel, modulation wheel or any MIDI Continuous Controller as a modulation source.

 Now let's look at the plug‑ins themselves.
-Twin 2 is inherently the most complex, being a fully fledged synthesizer, so this is where the FabFilter modulation system really shows what it is capable of.
+Twin 2 (shown in the opening screenshot) is inherently the most complex, being a fully fledged synthesizer, so this is where the FabFilter modulation system really shows what it is capable of.
 Structurally, the synth is a standard virtual analogue with three oscillators offering triangle, sawtooth, square and sine waves, plus white and pink noise, two filters switchable between series, parallel and one‑per‑oscillator configurations, and a delay section that can also double as a chorus/flanger.
 There is a pulse‑width control and a sync control that allows oscillator sync effects without the need for another oscillator and, finally, you can set up ring modulation between oscillators one and two.